csengekulker/java-gui-fruits/README.md

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.

+## Template

+This project was created from a template using VSCode.
+The template repository can be accessed [here](https://github.com/csengekulker/java-mvc-template)

 ## Folder Structure

 The workspace contains two folders by default, where: